romeof8735/sep10-freedom-project/prep/plan.md

 )

 ## Timeline
+4/16 I will start the plan.md
-4/16 I will finish the plan.md
+4/18 I will finish the plan.md
-4/17 I will start coding
+4/19 I will start coding

 #### MVP